pprachas/fenics_arclength/README.md

 4. [A dissipation-based arc-length method for robust simulation of brittle and ductile failure](https://onlinelibrary.wiley.com/doi/10.1002/nme.2447)

 ## Dependencies
 This package relies on FEniCS 2019.1.0.
-(Note that this is the klegacy version NOT FEniCSx).
+(Note that this is the legacy version NOT FEniCSx).
 Brief installation instructions are outline below.
 For mopre information see the [offical FEniCS installation instructions.](https://fenicsproject.org/download/archive/)

 ### FEniCS on Windows
 The simplest way to install FEniCS on Windows 10 is to install [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install) with Ubuntu distribution.
 Then you can follow the FEniCS installation instructions for a Linux machine.